kfarleigh/HybridFindR/README.md

 This repository contains code for the R package HybridFindR.
 The goal of HybridFindR is to identify loci exhibiting signals of differential introgression.

+*_Note:_ This method is under review and has not been validated in distinguishing adaptive introgression from genetic drift.
+We are currently working to validate this method.
+We recommend pairing this method with demographic modeling and simulations until it has been validated.
+Please see [Farleigh et al., in review]() and contact Keaka Farleigh (farleik@miamioh.edu) if you have questions.*

 ## Installation

 You can install the development version of HybridFindR from [GitHub](https://github.com/) with: